Pala d'Oro: Doge Falier and Empress Irene

-The two figures surrounding the Virgin are images of Doge Ordelaffo Falier and Byzantine Empress Irene.
+The two figures beside the Virgin are images of Doge Ordelaffo Falier and Byzantine Empress Irene.
 The depiction of Falier seems to be slightly off as his head is too small in proportion to his body.
 There is evidence that shows the original head was removed, and replaced with a new one.
 There are also scratches on the enamel from when the previous head was removed, and some type of wax or paste was used to fill in the gaps where the replacement piece didn't exactly fit.

 While there have been theories that the previous head depicted an emperor, that explanation doesn't quite fit.
 Emperors are usually depicted with red footwear, but this figure wears black, with no sign of having been altered.
 Additionally, the enamel bears Falier's name, which would have required much effort to change and would have left evidence behind.
 The most likely explanation is that the original head was in fact Falier's head, but without a halo.
 Later, church officials — possibly even Falier himself — decided to replace it to include a halo.
 The scepter he holds restricted how much could be altered, which required the crafters to make the new image slightly smaller.